 This is a massive advantage for enthusiasts and racers.
 There has been a current challenge obtaining spare parts for antique car collectors.
 Now, their parts can be printed in a shorter amount of time.

 McLaren Racing has also partnered with Stratasys to print parts for its racing cars such as rear wing flaps and brake cooking ducts.
 Parts will be produced faster and will be lighter.

-Another prime example is Local Motors, which produce its own vehicles.
+Another prime example is Local Motors.
 They have a 3D printed electric car called the Strati and an electric powered bus called the Olli.

-The electric motorcycle brand, Alta Motors, partners with Carbon to print motorcycle parts.
+The electric motorcycle brand, Alta Motors, works with Carbon to print motorcycle parts.
 Carbon has allowed them to test their part ideas at a quicker speed.
 Alta Motors sends Carbon their CAD files, and then, they are printed and sent back.
-To assure quality purposes, there are mechanical, shock and vibration tests conducted with the parts.
-Alta has continuously been experimenting how to reduce the number of parts in a motorcycle.
-Instead of having 6 different parts, they want to make one that fulfills all 6 purposes.
+There are mechanical, shock and vibration tests conducted with the parts for quality purposes.
+Alta has continuously been experimenting on how to reduce the number of parts in a motorcycle.
+Instead of having six different parts, they want to make one that fulfills all six purposes.

 Furthermore, Airbus will be using additive manufacturing to print about 30 tons of metal parts every month by 2018.

 Lockheed Martin 3D printed a Remote Interface Unit for NASA’s Juno Jupiter orbiter.
 The part has now been installed in a military communications satellite, AEHF-6.
 Normally, building such a part would take up to 6 months.
 With additive manufacturing, NASA had their part in 1.5 months.

 As you can see, many companies are working on finding alternatives to produce parts more efficiently as technology improves and reduces cost per part.